 Much of the above evidence will probably be in the form of witness statements and photographic evidence.
 It may be useful to obtain professional assistance in preparing and presenting these documents from an experienced professional adviser.
-Further information about preparing evidence, and the procedures which apply to public enquiries, can be found in NFU Business Guide 400 Rights of Way: Public Inquiries and Hearings.
+Further information about preparing evidence can be found in NFU Business Guide 400 Rights of Way: Public Inquiries and Hearings.